It’s a lucky moment that I have been waiting for. Blooming rafflesia! Not one flower but two, which is very rare.

 There are a few sites in Sabah where you can see rafflesia.
 The place with best chance is the area around Poring.

 As I said, you need luck to see the blooming.
-Below are the numbers that you can call before you visit, to check for blooming information.
+Below are the numbers that you can call before you visit, or Facebook to check for blooming update.
 Upon request, most of them are keen to sms or text you to inform you about the blooming.
 However, the following phone numbers may have changed.
 If one number doesn’t work, just try another:

 - Vivian Rafflesia Garden (Poring): Tel (mobile): +60 19-8935751